maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

-Totally Stolen from: A gentle introduction to Linux Kernel fuzzing
+No Longer Totally Stolen from: A gentle introduction to Linux Kernel fuzzing
 =============================================

 Requirements